 Some things can further damage your suit.
 To help keep your wetsuit in tip-top shape, some practices should be avoided:

-• Hot water can cause neoprene to lose its flexibility.
+- Hot water can cause neoprene to lose its flexibility.

-• UV rays can cause neoprene to age quickly, so be sure to dry your suit in a shaded area.
+- UV rays can cause neoprene to age quickly, so be sure to dry your suit in a shaded area.

-• Chlorinated water and saltwater can break down neoprene.
+- Chlorinated water and salt water can break down neoprene.
 Always rinse your wetsuit down with fresh water after every use.

 No matter the quality of your wetsuit, nails, rocks and reefs will always pose a threat to your suit.
 We hope this article has provided some use to fixing up your suit.
 However, if you're ever in need of a new wetsuit, why not check out our range of water sports equipment?

 For more tips and tricks contact a member of our team or take a browse through our blog!
-You’ll find loads of handy article such as our How Do You Fix a Broken Surfboard guide.
+You’ll find loads of handy articles such as our How Do You Fix a Broken Surfboard guide.